ply-ct/ply/docs/topics/postman.md

 Creating: test/Postman Echo/Utilities / Postman Collection.ply.yaml
 Creating: test/Postman Echo/Auth: Digest.ply.yaml
 ```
+The ply-demo repo also includes expected results for Postman Echo (under test/results/expected/Postman Echo),
-so you can run these newly-imported requests, and they should pass:
+so you can run these newly-imported requests and they should pass:
 ```
 ply "test/Postman Echo/**/*"
 ```